milikhin/seabass2/README.md

 1. Common web-based "backend" editor engine
     Backend is a HTML5 application optimised for mobile WebView runtime based on the awesome [Ace editor](https://github.com/ajaxorg/ace)

-Frontend and backend components interacts using the simple message-based API.
+Frontend and backend components interacts using a simple message-based API.
 In Sailfish OS messages are delivered using `navigator.qt` API

 ## Directory structure